Categories

 The engineers also created a multicultural workplace through an exchange where knowledge and culture from the rest of Europe were harnessed and improved in the mine and throughout Sweden.
 For many, many years, Falu Gruva was Sweden’s cash cow, and without it, Sweden would probably never have attained the same prosperity.
 But from the mine, the Swedish people have also gained something that they still use today.
 Something that has never ceased to be modern: The Falun Mine gave birth to Falu red, the hue that has come to decorate all of Sweden.

-In the 18th century, the Falu red was now seen as being exceedingly special and a luxury that only the wealthy could afford in Sweden.
-A red-painted home was considered to be a prestige symbol.
+In the 18th century, the Falu red was seen as being exceedingly special and a luxury that only the wealthy could afford in Sweden.
+A red-painted home was considered a prestige symbol.
 Since the Swedish king visited the towns often, it was customary to always paint the side of the house that faced the street red.
 Then, the whole main street’s homes were painted red, leaving the alleyways and the walls facing the courtyards unpainted.

 However, Falun Mine started producing Falu red industrially around the end of the 18th century, making it feasible to make more of the color.
 Now the large farmers were painting their homes red.
 In addition to being eye-catching and fashionable, the Falu red started to gain popularity for its qualities as well.
 The wood used for the houses (including their roofs) lasted longer when it was painted Falu red.
-So, both Sweden as a whole and the red paint had a prosperous 18th century.
+So, both Sweden and the red paint had a prosperous 18th century.

 The Great Emigration and the Single-Family Home Movement